 The coming year looks exciting photographically with two railroad photo charters and an airshow already on the calendar and possibly a National Park trip somewhere in there as well.

-user error technical difficulties, this post failed to publish as scheduled.
+Edit: Due to user error technical difficulties, this post failed to publish as scheduled.

 Christmas in Williamsburg is a great time to visit Virginia’s Colonial Capitol.
 Interestingly the decorations we enjoy there today are a 1940’s compromise between residents and the Colonial Williamsburg foundation.
 The residents wanted to decorate the homes in a modern manner but the Foundation wanted to keep to strict colonial traditions meaning no decorations.
 They settled on decorating using only the natural materials that would have been on hand in colonial times.
 While the displays we see today would have been considered wasteful three centuries ago, they’re beautiful